getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 ## Configure GitLab

 {% capture __alert_content -%}
-Sentry owner or manager permissions are required to install this integration.
+To install or configure this integration you must be an owner or manager of your Sentry organization.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"